ESC -

 Introduction :

-The Parque Natural da Serra da Estrela map cover Portugal's official highest point is Ponta do Pico (2351m) on the Azores, an island way out in the Atlantic Ocean.
+Portugal's official highest point is Ponta do Pico (2351m) on the Azores, an island way out in the Atlantic Ocean.
 Is this within Europe?
 Torre "Tower" (1993m) on the other hand is in the Serra da Estrela a range of granite mountain in central Portugal, and is the highest point on the mainland.

-The western section consists of a high plateau, and it is here that the unpredictable weather of the Serra da Estrela can proove ones undoing.
+The western section consists of a high plateau, and it is here that the unpredictable weather of the Serra da Estrela can prove ones undoing.
 Expect hill fog at all times of the year, and with it navigational difficulties.

 Routes :